 "Y...yes, I'm truly sorry, I-I didn't want to-"

 "What is it?
 What happened here?
 Who the hell is she?"
 A girl appeared right behind him looking up and down at Fay with a hatred stare.
-She had purple hair that matched with her eyes, and even though they were sharp they looked pretty whit her thick eyelashes, pale skin and soft pink lips.
+She had purple hair that matched with her eyes, and even though they were sharp they looked gorgeous whit her thick eyelashes, pale skin and soft pink lips.

 "Nothing.
 Nothing happened Lannie."